antonyoung/Validators/README.md

 ### Intro

-Started this little project in my spare time, because I noticed today (28 August 2019) at work that validation of Dutch postal codes is barely or none existent.
+Started this little project in my spare time, for the reason that I noticed today (28 August 2019) at work that validation of Dutch postal codes is barely or none existent.
 The database contains postal codes as "1234", "1234aB", "1234-Ab", "1234abc", "1234-aBc", "xxxx" and so on, while only "[1-9]NNN AA" is valid.
+As always, how can I keep my life simple and it works, fast and reliable.
 While the solution is really simple as long you know your regular expressions.

-Started with an iban validator, rules, all European countries, except Ierland are correctly validated, have to add in general the ibnan formatters.
+Started as additional feature with an iban validator, as rules, as all European countries, except is Ierland correctly validated?
+Plus still have to think about how to implement formatters as postal codes, or as IBAN?

 ### Description

-This is a simple and fast European postal code and iban validator and formatter.
+As a simple and fast European postal code and as a iban validator with simplistic formatters.
-Could be easily extended to add countries around the world.
+Could be easily extended to add countries around the world or to have different types of formatting.

-As validation regular expressions are used with group names.
+Technical: As validation regular expressions are used with group names.
-For formatting the postcode the match groups of the regular expression are used.
+For formatting the postcode off the match groups in the regular expression are used.
 All countries with space or with hyphen or with prefix.
-Are all validated correctly without it, and will be automatically formatted in the correct way with space, hyphen or prefix.
+Are all validated correctly without, and will be automatically formatted in the correct way in case off with space, hyphen or prefix.
 With one exception Finland has two prefixes FI- / AX- without prefix FI- is choosen as default.
 Default country as expected is for now The Netherlands.